renjmindy/AutomaticCaptionGenerator/README.md

 ## Needs of this project

-* image and caption data processing/cleaning
+* image and caption data pre-processing, along with tokenized caption cleaning
-* statistical modeling
+* image feature extraction from pre-trained model
-* writeup/reporting
+* LSTM model training to predict tokenized caption with image features as initial hidden state

 ## Featured Notebooks/Analysis/Deliverables/Blog Posts